ssrikantan/ssrikantan.github.io/_posts/2026-02-08-ghcp-sdk-fleet-compliance-agent.md

 ## Why GitHub Copilot SDK?

-The **GitHub Copilot SDK** unlocks a fundamentally different paradigm.
-By exposing the Copilot CLI through a Python SDK, it transforms from a conversational tool into a **programmable agent brain**.
+So how does the SDK actually make this possible?
+By exposing the Copilot CLI through a Python SDK, it gives you a **programmable agent brain** — the same reasoning capability, but invoked by code rather than a person.
+You register custom tools, send a natural-language prompt, and the SDK autonomously decides the execution path.
+The key difference: those custom tools can reach into **any backend** your organization runs in production — knowledge bases, change management platforms, security scanners, service registries — not just code and repositories.

 ### How It Works